 Following the purchase of the Sam Middup Field, this is the initial phase of consultation to draw up a "wish list" of facilities for the village.
 Once the Parish Council has received your views on leisure and meeting facilities, then more detailed and costed proposals can be drawn up for the Sam Middup Field.
 There will be further consultation at this and every stage.

-Please do take the time to fill out the form.
+Please do take the time to fill out the form or the online survey.
 We are seeking the views of adults and also chlldren and young adults over the age of 11.

 In Section 2, there is a list of ideas.
 There are some representative images here for some of the ideas which may not be familiar.

 If you have any questions, or did not receive a questionnaire, please contact the Clerk on 8498195.